 Article 13.
 Economic and Social Life – (c) The right to participate in recreational activities, sports and all aspects of cultural life

 In 2016, the GoG approved the Culture Strategy 2025 in a transparent and participatory process.
-The strategy is aimed at increasing access to culture for all members of the society and supporting diversity of self-expression.
 One of the missions of the strategy is the consideration of gender equality principles in cultural policy planning and development process, as well as application of cultural potentials in support of gender equality, by, inter alia supporting projects on gender equality by the Ministry of Education, Science, Culture and Sport (MoESCS).

 Between 2014-2016, the MoESCS and it 86 entities have implemented 137 projects with a total budget of 2,450,559GEL.
 Out of these, 76 projects were related to gender equality principles, while 26 supported participation of women in cultural life.